 - Generating UML diagrams from source code. pynsource or pyreverse might be what you are looking for.

 - Generating source code from diagrams or creating other concrete executable artifacts including use of fUML or ALF.

 Although it would be possible to incorporate these features, these aren't the goals of this project.
 However, if these are important capabilities for you, you may be able to extend Gaphor by creating a plugin.

 If you want to start developing on Gaphor, have a look at the Installation section of our Tech docs.

-Select an element you want to place, for example a Class, by clicking on the icon in the Toolbox and click on the diagram.
-This will place a new Class item instance on the diagram and add a new Class to the model (it shows up in the Navigation).
-The selected tool will reset itself to the Pointer tool if the option ''Diagram -> Reset tool'' is selected.
+To select an element you want to place, for example a Class, click on the icon in the Toolbox and then again on the diagram.
+This will place a new Class item on the diagram and add a new Class to the model (it shows up in the Navigation).
+The selected tool will reset itself to the Pointer tool if the option ''Diagram → Reset tool'' is selected.

 Thanks goes to these wonderful people (emoji key):

 This project follows the all-contributors specification.
 Contributions of any kind are welcome!

 - Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 There is a first-timers-only tag for issues that should be ideal for people who are not very familiar with the codebase yet.